 Fisheries Monitoring and R&D

-Smolts are a key stage within the life cycle of salmon and sea-trout.
+Smolts are a key life-stage within the life cycle of salmon and sea-trout and there is increasing evidence that the in-river mortality and loss of smolts is a key contributor to the decline of these species.
 Fishtek, working in conjunction with the Environment Agency, has designed and fabricated a unique smolt trap that can be employed on small rivers to trap downstream migrating smolt for subsequent counting, measuring and tagging (if necessary).